utdata/icj-setting-up/macintosh-01.md

 # sets shorter prompt name
 PS1='\u:\W\$ '

+# hides zsh prompt
+export BASH_SILENCE_DEPRECATION_WARNING=1
 ```

 - Close and restart your terminal to take the new settings.

 In addition to adding some commands to help you with git, we also added something to shorten your terminal prompt.
+We also added a command to stop asking you to change to zsh.

 [More on git-bash-prompt if we need it](https://github.com/magicmonty/bash-git-prompt).